Static Modifier

 }

-• we can access static members from both static and instance are access directly.
+• Static members can be accessed directly from both static and instance areas.

 System.out.print(x);